PCC 10.4 Release Manual

 When you need to troubleshoot a billing issue for an account, or a family asks for an annual account record, use the Account History in the patient’s chart.

-Open the Billing section of a patient’s chart and click “Account History”.
+Open the Billing section of a chart and click “Account History”.

-The Account History for a patient shows their billing account’s Account Balances component and then the complete billing history of all encounters for that family.
+The Account History for a patient shows their billing account’s Account Balances component at the top.
+Then it shows the complete billing history of all encounters for that family.

 Review the Details of an Encounter